ssgwendigo/TrainAppFlask/README.md

 # Train App with Flask

-A Flask-based web application for train information and scheduling.
+A Flask-based web application built to serve as a backend for https://github.com/ssgwendigo/TrainAppFE and to demostrate how this API can be built using Python.

 ## Prerequisites